In the establishment of pasture, it is very important to know the quality of pasture or forage crop to plant in a specified area of land.

 (3) A good pasture plant must be highly palatable.

-(4) It must possess high value of nutrients
+(4) a good pasture and forage crops must possess high value of nutrients

 (6) It should have moderate moisture content or succulent